 Karen Akester is an artist based in Edinburgh.

-Exhibiting both locally and internationally her work is held in several private and public collections;
+held in many private and public collections;

 National Museum of Scotland, Edinburgh (UK) The Dan Klein & Alan J.Poole (private glass collection)

 North Lands Creative, Lybster Caithness (UK); Wheaton Arts, Millville New Jersey (USA);

 Bullseye Gallery, Portland Oregan (USA)